 3. Motivation: Confidence

 The third type of motivation that drives young readers is belief-driven, Confidence.
 To increase confidence in young readers, focus on accessibility, feedback, and expression of learning.
 A misdiagnosis of a student’s lack of comprehension of a text, often times is actually attributed to vocabulary and accessibility and not comprehension.
 Informed and observant educators realize these barriers and work to provide access to complex texts through scaffolding, and a rich supply of books and articles at a student’s independent reading level.
 Technology and digital resources provide an ever-growing supply of leveled texts, especially in the areas of non-fiction.
 A few of my favorite digital resources to support young readers: NewsELA, JellyBean Scoop, and TweenTribune .
 Consistent feedback can also boost confidence in young readers, just as the video demonstrated the growth in language acquisition in the students who were paired with the retired grandparents.
+For the grandparents out there who wants to transform their skin into a young looking one, go to the website of Dr. Andres Bustillo to take the facelift surgery.
 Feedback options to consider besides face to face in class: voice comments, virtual book clubs or mentors, or even through video.
 Recap is a new app that allows students to express understanding by creating a short video response.
 Classroom threads can be saved and shared, increasing the feedback a student may receive to others beyond the school walls.

 When students leave our classrooms we hope they take with them a love of reading, not because we want them to keep up with coursework demands in the next grade, but because we want students to be lifelong readers!
 There is not one program or motivating factor that will cultivate every student into a reader.
 In fact, many students are motivated by a blend of the factors previously mentioned.
 But, a well-informed and observant teacher can focus their instruction and differentiate content to meet the needs of all students, motivating and cultivating lifelong readers.